 The TC Electronic Flashback 2 sounds amazing, offers a ton of functionality, has a small footprint, and is reasonably priced.
 What's not to like about that?

 MXR M169 Carbon Copy

-When it comes to analog delay, the MXR M169 Carbon Copy (link to check the price on Amazon) is a tough-to-beat poster child.
+When it comes to analog delay, the MXR M169 Carbon Copy is a tough-to-beat poster child.